emilschmitz/bank-chatbot/README.md

-# Bank Chatbot
+# RAG Bank Chatbot

 A chatbot designed to assist with Sparkassen documents using Redis and Ollama for efficient data retrieval and language processing.

 ## Features

+  ⚠️ **Note that this chatbot is a prototype and says a lot of nonsensical things.
+That's maybe because we use a rather small model, for it to run locally on a laptop.**

+Nonetheless, it has all the following features:

 - **Document Ingestion:** Automatically downloads, converts, and indexes Sparkassen documents.
 - **Vector Search:** Utilizes Redis for fast and relevant document retrieval based on user queries.
-- **Interactive Chat:** Engages users in natural language conversations, providing precise answers using the indexed documents.
+- **Interactive Chat:** Engages users in natural language conversations.
 - **Dockerized Setup:** Easily deployable using Docker Compose for seamless environment management.

 ## Prerequisites